deathworlders/online/content/book/deathworlders/chapter-36-consequences.md

 Genshi shook his head again, and bent down to study the long-deceased Mother’s bone again.

 “The Wi Kaoians fought a bloody war,” Talo sighed sadly.
 “You remember your history?
-The … condition... in which Tiritya and her Sisters were returned to this fortress after their failed infiltration of the city?”
+The … condition...in which Tiritya and her Sisters were returned to this fortress after their failed infiltration of the city?”

 “I remember.”
 It was a grim and uncivilized epoch in Gaoian history. *”Skinning* a female?
 Barbaric.”